lewisgross1296/moose_adaptivity_toy_problem/const_monomial_grad_jump_indicator/README.md

-# This directory exists to test the Gradient Jump Indicator with const monomial shape functions
+# This directory exists to test the Gradient Jump Indicator with a const monomial power AuxVariable
-# as these functions do not have a well defined first derivative.
-`~/cardinal/cardinal-opt -i const_temp_const_power.i`
-`~/cardinal/cardinal-opt -i const_temp_linear_power.i`
+`~/cardinal/cardinal-opt -i const_monomial_power.i`